Billy Vidallon Chief Steward Isabelo Vidallon

 A man whose admiration for Roosevelt seems to be surpassed only by his devotion to the Navy, Vidallon explained his feeling this way: “I’m not a Democrat, but you don’t have to be a politician to love Roosevelt.”

-The enlistment of Philippine nationals into the U.S. Navy has become almost a tradition, said Vidallon.
-Even today with the Philippine Islands a sovereign nation, a special agreement between the two countries permits enlistment of Philippine men into the U.S. Navy.
+Even today, with the Philippines as a sovereign nation, a special agreement between the two countries permits the enlistment of Philippine men into the U.S. Navy.